First People

 Uluru Statement from the Heart

-Uniting for the Voice At St Michael’s – A Reflection
+Uniting for the Voice at St Michael’s – A Reflection

 St Michael’s Church expressed its mission to be a community that shared a Christian theology embracing, among other things, spirituality, justice and compassion by holding events supporting the Yes campaign for the recent referendum.
 Throughout the year, Sunday services, reflections and prayers provided to demonstrate our solidarity.